virtual-campus-tour/virtual-campus-tour.github.io/index.md

 ### Milestone 1: Mockup development

+To manage our Milestone we had used GitHub projects.
+[Attached is our Milestone 1 Project Board](https://github.com/orgs/virtual-campus-tour/projects/1/views/1)

 In this milestone there were 2 goals:
 (1) To create a landing page
 (2) Create a landing page and start to gather information for later tasks